LoyolaChicagoBooks/unoapi/_sources/15-modern-c++/modern-cpp.rst.txt

    fmt::print("pi = {}\n", pi);

-command-line argument handling
+Command-line Argument Handling
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Command-line arguments are a way to make your own code more parametric from a *user* point of view.
+It is virtually impossible to do any sort of scaling experiments in parallel computing withou making your applications *parametric*.
+The Unix tradition is built around the command line as a user interface.
-Because we rely on this in our programming examples for UnoAPI, you need to become familiar with this concept.
+To this end, thinking about how to make a command-line interface without the drudgery of writing your own command line parser from scratch is essential to making command-line applications and interfaces.

 The following shows how to use the well-established CLI11 framework.
 An flag-style argument is created for each data type with a default value that will be set, if not present on the command line.